 --> Found container image 8027e6d (2 months old) from Docker Hub for "sonatype/nexus:oss" Red Hat Universal Base Image 7 ------------------------------ The Universal Base Image is designed and engineered to be the base layer for all of your conta inerized applications, middleware and utilities.
 This base image is freely redistributable, but Re d Hat only supports Red Hat technologies through subscriptions for Red Hat products.
 This image is maintained by Red Hat and updated regularly.
 Tags: base rhel7 * An image stream tag will be created as "nexus:oss" that will track this image * This image will be deployed in deployment config "nexus" * Port 8081/tcp will be load balanced by service "nexus" * Other containers can access this service through the hostname "nexus" * This image declares volumes and will default to use non-persistent, host-local storage.
 You can add persistent volumes later by running 'oc set volume dc/nexus --add ...' --> Creating resources ... imagestream.image.openshift.io "nexus" created deploymentconfig.apps.openshift.io "nexus" created service "nexus" created --> Success Application is not exposed.
 You can expose services to the outside world by executing one or m ore of the commands below: 'oc expose svc/nexus' Run 'oc status' to view your app.

-Switch to "Developer” mode, by clicking on the menu, in the top left corner, where it says "Administrator", and pick "Developer”
+Ensure that you are in “Developer” mode, by clicking on the menu, in the top left corner under the logo and selecting “Developer”

-Click "Container Image”, to add an existing image from the container registry
+Click “+Add” and then “Container Image”, to add an existing image from the container registry

-Select the option for “Image name from external registry” and enter “sonatype/nexus:oss”, then click the magnifying glass to the far right to search for the image.
+Select the option for “Image name from external registry” and enter “sonatype/nexus:oss”, then ensure that the image is validated.

 Enter the values shown, in the image above.